1. SwifDoo PDF

 Pros

-• Effortlessly syncs notes across iPhone, iPad, and Mac using iCloud, enabling quick lock screen access.
+- Effortlessly syncs notes across iPhone, iPad, and Mac via iCloud, enabling quick lock-screen access.

 Cons

-• Lacks some advanced functionalities found in competitors, such as structured note-taking, mind mapping, and built-in layers for diagrams.
+- Lacks some advanced features found in competitors, such as structured note-taking, mind-mapping, and built-in layers for diagrams.

 6. Nebo

-Nebo, now MyScript Notes, is an exceptional iPad, iPhone, and Android Goodnotes alternative.
-It is often praised for its ability to convert handwritten notes into typed text accurately.
+Nebo, now MyScript Notes, is an exceptional iPad, iPhone, and Android GoodNotes alternative.
+It is often praised for its ability to accurately convert handwritten notes into typed text.
 Plus, with Nebo, you can seamlessly mix handwritten and typed text within the same paragraph.
 Unlike other apps similar to Goodnotes, Nebo supports a one-time purchase, eliminating the need for a recurring subscription fee.

 Pros

-• Offers customizable tools such as the pen and highlighter.
+- Offers customizable tools, including a pen and highlighter.

 Cons